James Collins (Irish politician)

 James John Collins (30 October 1900 – 1 September 1967) was an Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Limerick West constituency from 1948 to 1967.

+Revolutionary period

-He joined the Irish Volunteers in 1915, holding various ranks before becoming adjutant to the West Limerick Brigade in October 1920.
-After the Anglo-Irish Treaty, he took charge of the Newcastle West RIC barracks and fought on the anti-treaty side in the Irish Civil War; he was arrested three times, escaped twice, and was finally released 24 December 1923.
-On the cessation of hostilities he worked as a farmer and a rate collector for Limerick County Council.
+He joined the Irish Volunteers in 1915.
+During the Irish War of Independence, Collins took part in several attacks and operations against British forces.
+He served as Brigade Adjutant, West Limerick Brigade, IRA and Column Commander of the brigade's 2nd Battalion Active Service Unit (ASU).
+After the Anglo-Irish Treaty, he was Officer Commanding of the IRA garrison occupying Newcastle West RIC barracks and fought on the anti-treaty side in the Irish Civil War.
+He was arrested in September 1922 but escaped from custody after one week, was recaptured in December 1922 but escaped again in March 1923.
+Collins was 'on the run' until May 1924.
+Collins later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 7 and 7/12 years service in 1935 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1918 and 30 September 1923.

+Politics

+On the cessation of hostilities, he worked as a farmer and a rate collector for Limerick County Council.
 He was a founder member of Fianna Fáil.
 He was first elected to Dáil Éireann as a Fianna Fáil TD for the Limerick West constituency at the 1948 general election and re-elected at each election until his death in 1967.
 He was succeeded in the by-election of November 1967, by his son Gerry Collins.
 Another son, Michael J. Collins was later elected for the same constituency.
 His grandson Niall Collins, has served as a TD for Limerick County since 2011.